ShuruthiRS/Virtual_painting/README.md

 ## Virtual_painting

 ## Description
-Virtual Painting is a Python-based application that allows users to create digital artwork using their computer.
+-Virtual Painting is a Python-based application that allows users to create digital artwork using their computer.
 With this application, users can unleash their creativity by painting on a virtual canvas using various colors and brush sizes.

 ## Features